China–Palestine relations: Relations in the China-Arab States Cooperation Forum

 Throughout the development of China-Arab States Cooperation Forum, Arab states have urged China to use the forum to strengthen its support for Palestine; CASCF's statements of support for Palestine have grown stronger over time.

 CASCF's founding declaration in 2004 states, "China stresses support for the Middle Eastern peace process, land for peace principle and the Beirut Summit Arab Peace Initiative."
 The action plan from the 2004 summit called for strengthening the UN's peace process role and an independent state for Palestinians.
 The 2008 CASCF declaration went further, calling on Israel to end the occupation of lands occupied since 1967, for the work of the international community to lift the blockade on Palestinians, and for Israel to stop building settlements.
 In response to united pressure from the Arab states, CASCF agreed in 2010 to call specifically for an end of Israel's occupation in East Jerusalem.
 The 2012 CASCF declaration called for Palestine to become a full member of the UN and of UNESCO.

 Subsequent CASCF declarations have echoed these positions.
 The 2018 declaration calls on all states to implement UN Security Council Resolution 2334 (2016) (which condemns measures designed to change the demographic make-up of occupied Palestinian territory, including East Jerusalem) and explicitly criticizes the United States for moving its embassy in Israel to Jerusalem.

 During the 2024 CASCF Summit, Xi stated that a two-state solution must be upheld and that war must not continue indefinitely.
 China pledged a further US$69 million in emergency humanitarian relief for Palestine and US$3 million to the United Nations Relief and Works Agency for Palestine Refugees in the Near East.

 Economic relations

 Palestine and China began negotiating a free trade agreement in 2019.
 The discussions coincided with China's beginning of free trade agreement negotiations with Israel.
 According to academic Dawn C. Murphy, China likely proceeded concurrently with both countries in order to avoid perceptions of favoritism.
 As of 2022, Palestine and China had not yet concluded their free trade agreement discussions.

+Public opinion

+A survey published in 2026 by the Pew Research Center found that 57% of West Bank and East Jerusalem residents had a favorable view of China, while 27% had an unfavorable view.